-- 11.1 Staff members must not engage in conduct outside of work which could damage the reputation of the school, EMAT, employee's own reputation or the reputation of other members of the school community. - 11.2 Criminal offences that involve violence or possession or use of illegal drugs or sexual misconduct will be regarded as unacceptable and dealt with under the Trust's Disciplinary policy. - 11.3 Behaviour or activities that have the potential to make staff members unsuitable for the role they are employed to perform will be deal with under the Disciplinary policy.
+- 12.1 Colleagues must not engage in conduct outside of work which could damage the reputation of the school, EMAT, employee's own reputation or the reputation of other members of the school community. - 12.2 Criminal offences that involve violence or possession or use of illegal drugs or sexual misconduct will be regarded as unacceptable and dealt with under the Trust's Disciplinary policy. - 12.3 Behaviour or activities that have the potential to make Colleagues unsuitable for the role they are employed to perform will be dealt with under the Trust's Disciplinary policy. - 12.4 Colleagues should ensure that their responsibility to compliance with regards to GDPR, confidentiality and safeguarding extends to activities outside of work including interactions in the community.
+Any breaches in these circumstances will be addressed through the trust's disciplinary process.

-12. Employment outside of school
+13 Employment outside of school

-12.1 Staff members may undertake work outside of school, either paid or voluntary, provided that authorisation has been sought from HR and it does not conflict with the interests of the school or the Trust, nor to a level which may contravene the working time regulations or affect an individual's work performance in the school or Trust.
+13.1 Colleagues may undertake work outside of school, either paid or voluntary, provided that authorisation has been sought from People & Culture and it does not conflict with the interests of the school or the Trust, nor to a level which may contravene the working time regulations or affect an individual's work performance in the school or Trust.

-13. Online Safety and internet use
+14 Online Safety and internet use

-- 13.1 Staff members must exercise caution when using information technology and be aware of the risks to themselves and others.
-Staff members must adhere to the trust's IT Acceptable Usage policy at all times both inside and outside of work. - 13.2 Staff members must not engage in inappropriate use of social network sites which may bring themselves, the Trust, and the Trust community into disrepute.
-Staff members should ensure that they adopt suitably high security settings on any personal profiles they may have. - 13.3 Staff members must exercise caution in their use of social media or any other web-based presence. - 13.4 Staff members must not link themselves with the Trust on any social network site they use without prior consent from the PR and Communications Manager. - 13.5 Staff members must only contact pupils/students via school/Trust authorised mechanisms.
-At no time should personal telephone numbers, email addresses or communication routes via personal accounts on social media platforms be used to communicate with pupils/students unless under the provision of paragraph 8.1. - 13.6 Staff members must report to the Headteacher any contact by a pupil/student by an inappropriate route. - 13.7 Photographs/still images or video footage of pupils/students should only be taken using school equipment, for purposes authorised by the school/Trust.
+- 14.1 Colleagues must exercise caution when using information technology and be aware of the risks to themselves and others.
+Colleagues must adhere to the trust's IT Acceptable Usage policy at all times both inside and outside of work. - 14.2 Colleagues must not engage in inappropriate use of social network sites which may bring themselves, the Trust, and the Trust community into disrepute.
+Colleagues should ensure that they adopt suitably high security settings on any personal profiles they may have. - 14.3 Colleagues must exercise caution in their use of social media or any other web-based presence and adhere to the Trust Social Media Policy - 14.4 Colleagues must not link themselves with the Trust on any social network site they use without prior consent from the Head of Communications. - 14.5 Colleagues must only contact pupils/students via school/Trust authorised mechanisms.
+At no time should personal telephone numbers, email addresses or communication routes via personal accounts on social media platforms be used to communicate with pupils/students unless under the provision of paragraph 8.1. - 14.6 Colleagues must report to the Headteacher any contact by a pupil/student by an inappropriate route. - 14.7 Photographs/still images or video footage of pupils/students should only be taken using school equipment, for purposes authorised by the school/Trust.
 Any such use should always be transparent and only occur in accordance with the Trust's Privacy Notice or where parental consent has been given.